arlette-pineda/zoomies/README.md

 - Users can view list of all dogs
 - Users can filter by breed, age, and size
 - Users can page through results
+- Users can view details of dog selected

 ## Preview
 ![Zoomies Preview Desktop Search 1 Filter](DesktopSearch1Filter.gif "Zoomies search with 1 filter on desktop preview")